Jackzmc/sourcemod-plugins/README.md

 # sourcemod-plugins
-This is a collection of all the sourcemod plugins I've created, most are just used for my own servers and some for very specific needs.
+This is a collection of sourcemod plugins, most are used on my servers.
+The majority of the plugins are created by me, but some are modifications of other plugins.
+Some of the plugins / changes are very specific, but may be useful to someone.

-Not always the latest versions, if you have any interest with plugins I can make sure to upload the latest.
+Not always the latest versions.
+If you have any interest with a plugin, I can make sure to upload the latest.

 Useful things:
 1. Netprop viewer https://jackz.me/netprops/l4d2